proutray/vagrant_ambari/README.md

 Note: If you are testing this and it works on a particular setup other than mentioned, please feel free to drop a word to `emailroutray AT gmail DOT com`

-- `Single_VagrantAmbari2.1`
+- `SingleCluster`
-	- Single multinode cluster with Ambari 2.1
+	- Single Multinode Cluster with Ambari 2.1
 	- Tested on
 		- Combination1
 			- Mac OS X El Capitan `10.11.1`